single-cell-data/SOMA/abstract_specification.md

 Most language-specific bindings will provide convertors between `SOMADataFrame` and other convenient data structures, such as Python `pandas.DataFrame`, R `data.frame`.

-### SOMAPointCloud
+### SOMAPointCloudDataFrame

-`SOMAPointCloud` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
+`SOMAPointCloudDataFrame` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
 The schema is expressed as an Arrow `Schema`.

-Like the `SOMADataFrame`, every `SOMAPointCloud` must contain a column called `soma_joinid` of type `int64` and domain `[0, 2^63-1]`.
+Like the `SOMADataFrame`, every `SOMAPointCloudDataFrame` must contain a column called `soma_joinid` of type `int64` and domain `[0, 2^63-1]`.
 The `soma_joinid` is intended to act as a joint key for other objects, such as `SOMASparseNDArray`.
-There may be multiple items with the same `soma_joinid` stored in the `SOMAPointCloud`.
+There may be multiple items with the same `soma_joinid` stored in the `SOMAPointCloudDataFrame`.

 In addition to the `soma_joinid`, the user must define spatial columns, referred to as "spatial axes", that define the "points" in the array.
 Each spatial axis must be either an integer or floating type, and they must all have the same type.
 The user may specify a restriced domain for spatial axes or allow the axes to support the entire valid type range.
-The spatial axes must be index columns for the `SOMAPointCloud`, but the user may also specify other columns as index columns.
+The spatial axes must be index columns for the `SOMAPointCloudDataFrame`, but the user may also specify other columns as index columns.

-The default "fill" value for `SOMAPointCloud` is the zero or null value of the respective column data type (e.g., `Arrow.float32` defaults to 0.0, `Arrow.string` to `""`, etc).
+The default "fill" value for `SOMAPointCloudDataFrame` is the zero or null value of the respective column data type (e.g., `Arrow.float32` defaults to 0.0, `Arrow.string` to `""`, etc).

 ### SOMAGeometryDataFrame